A Scalable Multi-Task Model for Virtual Sensors: Results

 \subsection{Visualization of virtual sensor predictions}

-In this section, we illustrate predictions of our virtual sensor foundation model on the Traffic dataset.
+In this section, we illustrate predictions of our unified virtual sensor model on the Traffic dataset.
 In contrast to standard time series forecasting literature \citep{nie2023patchtst}, our architecture does not have a fixed context horizon.
 Instead, it forecasts virtual sensors $p=32$ time steps from other measurement signals, starting from empty prototype tokens.
 In the following autoregressive cycles, our model also utilizes its past virtual sensor predictions.
 Over time, past context grows, mimicking practical deployment scenarios of virtual sensors. \\ Our visualizations in \cref{fig:temporal_traffic_1} demonstrate that our architecture successfully predicts initial virtual sensor values from empty prototypes.
 Subsequent autoregressive cycles do not show error accumulation and predicted patches connect smoothly.
+Even over long-horizon rollouts exceeding \num{1000} hours of traffic flow, the predictive loss remains stable in \cref{fig_appendix:long_run_traffic}.
 Finally, our sensor selection mechanism successfully switches between multiple virtual sensors with different temporal characteristics, measuring traffic flow at different locations in San Francisco.
 All this visual evidence aligns with our previous results, demonstrating the flexibility of our approach.